port-labs/port-docs/docs/tutorials/entity-basics.md

   The request body is the same as creating a new entity, just with the additional flag `upsert=true`.

-  Moreover, another flag called `merge` is available.
+  Moreover, another flag called `merge` is available (can be added only along with `upsert=true`).

   Adding `merge=true` to the request allows you to update only specific properties, just like in PATCH request.

   On the other hand, `merge=false` (default) will overwrite the entity (similar to PUT request).